 Once a family is referred to Office for Citizens with Developmental Disabilities, there is still a wait for services.
 Thelma contacts these families to let them know they are not alone and there is someone out there who is willing to help them while they wait.

-Erica Hales is our bookkeeper.
-She has been with Families Helping Families for over three years.
+Erica Hales is our Senior Administrator/Marketing Specialist.
+She has been with Families Helping Families for over four years.
 Erica resides in Holly Ridge, LA with her husband, Frank, their daughter Braelyn and son Hunter.
 They attend Dunn Church of God in Dunn, LA.
 She began working in accounting while assisting the accountant at Park Place Baptist Church in Pearl, MS many years ago.
 Later, Erica became the Director of Administration and Manager of Operations for Revolution Park Racing and Entertainment Complex.
 Erica is a hard working young lady and we are blessed to have her on our team.
 She says “I love working with the staff at Families Helping Families because I feel that we are making a difference in the life of individuals, in a real, hands on way.”

 Shacoma is an invaluable resource to our center.
 She keeps and maintains the library and the library computer tracking database.
 Shacoma also prepares over 4,000 copies of our newsletter for mailing twice a year.
 She is the only person in the office who can correctly complete the bulk mailing form.
 (Go Shacoma!!!)
 Best of all, she adapts and tackles any project that she is given.